FAQs

 The GRE is now optional for admission into the School Psychology program.

-The certificate is not a standalone option that you can add on to another degree or seek on its own.
+The MA Concentration in School Psychology and the EdS are a united program of study.
+All applicants apply to the EdS, but the EdS is not a standalone option that you can add to another degree or seek on its own.
 It does not provide all the requirements needed to practice school psychology in VA or in other states.
-You cannot become certified with just the certificate.
-For that reason, we do not typically consider applications for the certificate without the Master of Psychology, concentration in School Psychology.
+You cannot become certified with just the EdS.

 I have a master's degree in a related field – will my credits count?

 The coursework for our program is carefully selected.
 The courses are necessary in order to become certified to practice school psychology.
 Most master's degrees do not share similar coursework, as school psychology is a highly specific discipline.
-The program is allowed to waive up to 24 credits toward the master's, provided the courses meet specific criteria.
-The program is allowed to waive 7 credits toward the certificate, provided courses meet specific criteria.
+The program is allowed to waive up to 17 credits toward the master's, provided the courses meet specific criteria.
+The program is allowed to waive 14 credits toward the EdS, provided courses meet specific criteria.
 In most cases, even with a master's in a related field, there are many specific courses in school psychology that must be taken.
-So often times, many of the classes from another master's are not equivalent and cannot be counted.
+So frequently many of the classes from another master's are not equivalent and cannot be counted.

 When is the application deadline?